colorful mural in Cartagena Colombia

 Each district in Cartagena has its own unique ambiance, but the most iconic parts are the Old City and Getsemani, which are super charming.

-So to find out “Is Cartagena Colombia worth visiting?” let’s dive into the distinct personalities of Cartagena’s three most captivating neighborhoods.
+So, to convince you that the answer is yes to the question “Is Cartagena Colombia worth visiting?” let’s dive into the distinct personalities of Cartagena’s three most captivating neighborhoods.

 El Centro Cartagena